BenjaminWolfe/dotfiles/README.md

 ## Other Customization

-- In the VS Code version control panel, next to the words `source control`, click the 3 dots, and choose:
+- In the VS Code version control panel, next to the words `source control` (not next to `source control repositories` or next to the name of each repo), click the 3 dots, and choose:
   - View & Sort: View as Tree
   - Repositories: Sort by Path